+Imagine how your life would be affected if developed weakness of one side of your body.
+Devastated, would be your reply.
+Are you thinking “I am perfectly healthy, this can’t happen to me”?.
+You are going the wrong way.
 October 29, 2015 is World Stroke Day.
-World Stroke Organisation has started celebrating this day to raise awareness about Stroke, as it is a leading cause of mortality and disability around the globe.
+World Stroke Organisation celebrates this day to raise awareness about Stroke, as it is a leading cause of mortality and disability around the globe.

 Stroke roughly affects 150 individuals per lakh of population based on the recent population based studies.
 There is a wide variation in cases among rural and urban areas of India based on differences of lifestyle.
 Specialised centers for Stroke diagnosis and management are restricted to the urban areas of India, due to lack of healthcare penetration.

 Considering the serious nature, high rates of stroke, and rising medical problems, it has become imperative that we raise awareness regarding prevention, as well as treatment of the condition, thus ensuring better care and support for survivors.